Zsomi23/DMC-gamestore/README.md

 # Gamestore

-A webapp with SQLife database and Fastapi REST api
+A webapp with SQLite database and Fastapi REST api